influxdata/docs-v2/content/influxdb/cloud-serverless/guides/migrate-data/_index.md

 **Yes, you should migrate**.
 Series cardinality is a major limiting factor with the InfluxDB TSM storage engine.
 The more unique series in your data, the less performant your database.
-The InfluxDB v3 storage engine supports near limitless series cardinality and is without question, the better solution for high series cardinality workloads.
+The InfluxDB v3 storage engine supports near limitless series cardinality and is, without question, the better solution for high series cardinality workloads.

 #### Do you want to use SQL to query your data?